AIEngineerOnDemand/CurrencyExchangeRatePredictor/readme.md

 ## Project Overview

 The goal of this project is to accurately predict future exchange rates of USD/COP and EUR/COP.
 This is achieved by implementing advanced time series forecasting techniques.
+The parameters for these techniques are defined in a YAML file, which allows for easy adjustment of the parameters without modifying the code.

 ## Techniques Used